0xLiam0920/SES4U-Capstone-Exoplanets/README.md

 | R² | 0.0228 |
 | p-value | 0.000001 |

-**Interpretation:** The p-value of 0.000001 is far below the α = 0.05 significance threshold, confirming a statistically significant positive relationship between stellar metallicity and gas giant mass.
-The low R² value indicates that metallicity alone explains only ~2.3% of the variance in planet mass, which is expected — planetary formation is governed by many additional variables (disk mass, orbital dynamics, stellar age).
-The statistical significance nonetheless supports the Core Accretion Model.
+**Interpretation:** The p-value of 0.000001 is far below the α = 0.05 significance threshold, hence this confirms a statistically significant positive relationship between stellar metallicity and gas giant mass without issue.
+The low R² value indicates that metallicity alone explains only ~2.3% of the variance in planet mass, which is expected here.
+Planetary formation is governed by differing amounts of additional variables (disk mass, orbital dynamics, stellar age), so the statistical significance still supports the Core Accretion Model.

 ### Figure